vineetver/Parole-Hearing-Verdicts/README.md

 ## Task Description

-The task is to build a machine learning pipeline that will predict whether an inmate will get parole or not based on their prisoner profile.
+The task is to build a **machine learning pipeline** that will predict whether an inmate will get parole or not based on their prisoner profile.
 A prisoner profile is a collection of features that are used to predict parole.
-Since the target is binary, it is a classification task.
+Since the target is binary, it is a **classification task**.

 ## About the Data